461-135-0505 Effective 05/01/22

 Categorical Eligibility for SNAP

-- Receives or is authorized to receive cash, in-kind benefits, or services funded either under Title IV-A of the Social Security Act or by the state as part of the TANF maintenance of effort, which includes:
+- When they receive or are authorized to receive cash, in-kind benefits, or services either under Title IV-A of the Social Security Act or by the state as part of the TANF maintenance of effort:

 - Employment Related Day Care (ERDC);

 - TANF-related programs: Pre-TANF, TA-DVS, TANF-JOBS Plus, Housing Stabilization Program through Housing and Community Services, and Employment Payments.